 - 1. All black sea bass pots must be constructed with two escape openings in the parlor portion of the pot.
-Openings may be circular, rectangular, or square, and must be a minimum of 2.5" diameter if circular, 1- 3/8" X 5- 3/4" if rectangular, 2" X 2" if square.
+Openings may be circular, rectangular, or square, and must be a minimum of two and one half inch (2.5") diameter if circular, one and three eighths inch (1- 3/8") X five and three quarters inch (5-3/4") if rectangular, two inches (2") X two inches (2") if square.
 Escape vents must be attached with biodegradable fasteners which allow vents or panels to fall away from the trap after loss. - 2.
 The hinges or fasteners of one panel or door must be made of one of the following degradable materials: - a.
-Un-treated hemp, jute, or cotton string 3/16" (4.8mm) or smaller; - Magnesium alloy, timed float releases (pop-up devices) or similar magnesium alloy fasteners; - c.
-Un-galvanized or uncoated iron wire of .094" (2.4mm) or smaller; or - d.
+Un-treated hemp, jute, or cotton string three sixteenths inches (3/16") or smaller; - b.
+Magnesium alloy, timed float releases (pop-up devices) or similar magnesium alloy fasteners; - c.
+Un-galvanized or uncoated iron wire of three thirty seconds inches (3/32") or smaller; or - d.
 If "bungee" cord or other elasticized material is used to fasten the top, it must be secured to the trap with a degradable hog ring.